Dissertationsprojekte

 With these innovations, the model can simulate anthropogenic requirements and conclude probable and possible future ecosystem extents, especially for forests, based on updated climate period information per time step.
 It derives 370+ variables per time step to describe the probable landscape, pressure aspects and possible restoration measures impacts.

-The second model stage completes the simplified multifunctional landscape concept by focusing on fauna requirement habitat aspects for a user-defined umbrella species, covering already requirements of many other flora and fauna species, respectively, the impact on and of forest ecosystems in a human-modified forest landscape.
+The second model stage completes the simplified multifunctional landscape concept by focusing on fauna requirement habitat aspects for a user-defined umbrella species, here the Jaguar (Panthera onca), covering already requirements of many other flora and fauna species, respectively, the impact on and of forest ecosystems in a human-modified forest landscape.
 To do so, several further innovations are implemented in the model:

-b.
-A newly implemented network algorithm to simulate the street network dynamically, connecting dynamically simulated settlement pixels to the street network. - Habitat/forest fragmentation is derived for each time step prior to and post simulation of possiblerestoration measures (impact on and of forests) using PyLandStats.
+- Habitat/forest fragmentation is derived for each time step prior to and post simulation of possible restoration measures (impact on and of forests) using PCRaster Python and analysis elements of PyLandStats.

 b.
-Subsequently, possible Potential Habitat Corridors (PHC) are simulated for a user-defined umbrella species (adaptation of PCRaster or connecting to software implemented in Python or Julia, such as Circuitscape).
+Subsequently, possible Potential Habitat Corridors (PHC) are simulated for the user-defined umbrella species using the Circuit Theory-based software Circuitscape implemented in Julia.

 Model Output is provided in PCRaster .map format, GIFs, CSVs and R-based diagrams and probing dates maps.